PaulKinlan/paul.kinlan.me/content/2018-02-04-using-nonce-with-service-workers.markdown

 ---
 slug: using-nonce-with-service-workers
 date: 2018-02-04T13:20:31+01:00
-title: "Using Nonces effectively with service worker"
+title: "Using CSP Nonces effectively with service worker"
 tags: ['service worker', 'csp', 'security', 'google analytics']
 description: "CSP nonce values can help you securely run inline content on you site.
 But it can be hard to get it working with Service Workers... until now."